 There are basically two ways to pay you insurance premium to your assigned insurer: The first is to pay a 40% down payment with your application – which must be made in form of check when you sign up – and the remaining 60% within 30 days.
 The second way is an installment plan.
 Unique compared to other states, Arizona requires you to pay a deposit of 18.5% of the annual premium up front.
 The balance of the premium is paid in 11 monthly installments, with a service charge of $4 for each.

 Be aware that if you fall behind on your payments, your assigned insurer will send you a Notice of Cancellation with a bill for the last installment plus the current installment plus the service charges for both.
 If you pay that amount before the due date of the current installment, you’ll be reinstated automatically.

 How to Get Insurance through the Arizona Automobile Insurance Plan

 You can ask any licensed Arizona agent to get you a quote for the AZ AIP.
 Generally speaking, when the agent realizes that the insurance companies have refused to offer you coverage, they will notify you and put your application through to the AZ AIP through the electronic application submission interface (EASi).
-You can find an example of the application here.

 For more information about the AZ AIP, call the Arizona Department of insurance at 602-364-2499.